brightdolphins/countries-of-the-world-v2/README.md

 - Push all your code to github before the deadline

 # How to run the application
-- Countries-of-world Restful APIs Application.
+- Countries-of-world-v2 Restful APIs Application.
 ## How to run application:
 - Go to Debug menu and then click start debuggin or press key F5.
 - Can use Swagger UI test CRUD APIs method support as below.